Professional wrestling match types: Battlebowl

-The Battlebowl is a two-ring variation on a battle royale, the wrestlers start in one ring and try to throw wrestlers into the second ring, after which they can be eliminated by being thrown out of that ring.
+The Battlebowl is a two-ring variation on a battle royale.
+In these matches, the wrestlers start in one ring and try to throw wrestlers into the second ring, after which they can be eliminated by being thrown out of that ring.
 The last remaining wrestler in the first ring can rest until only one wrestler is left in the second ring, after which they fight in both rings until one is eliminated and a winner is declared, in similar fashion to a double elimination tournament.
 This was held by World Championship Wrestling at the 1991 Starrcade event, but future Battlebowl matches were contested under normal battle royale rules.

 Battle Zone

-The battle zone features any number of men in one ring over the top rope elimination.
-Typical battle royale, except this one features tables covered with barbed wire, thumbtacks, and light bulbs on the outside of the ring, which may catch wrestlers as they are thrown out of the ring.
+The battle zone features any number of men in a one-ring, over-the-top-rope elimination.
+A typical battle royale, except this one features tables covered with barbed wire, thumbtacks, and light bulbs on the outside of the ring, which may catch wrestlers as they are thrown out of the ring.

 Bunkhouse Stampede

 The National Wrestling Alliance's (NWA) Bunkhouse Stampede involved wrestlers wearing what was described as "bunkhouse gear"—cowboy boots, jeans, T-shirts—instead of their normal wrestling tights and not only allowed but encouraged the bringing of weapons.
 In 1988 the NWA named a pay-per-view after the Bunkhouse Stampede, headlined by a Bunkhouse Stampede match held inside a cage.

-Fulfill Your Fantasy battle royale

-The Fulfill Your Fantasy is a women's battle royale with the addition of fetish outfits, such as a French maid, lingerie, nurse, schoolgirl, etc. Often the type of outfit is chosen by an audience poll.
-This match may allow women to be eliminated by being thrown through the ropes, under the ropes, or over the top rope as stipulations.
+Recently, the match has been revitalized by Ricky Morton of the Rock n' Roll Express at his wrestling academy in Chuckey, Tennessee.

 Hardcore battle royale

 A battle royale with hardcore rules (no disqualifications and no count-outs) involving several competitors in the ring at the same time.
 The match could last for either 15 or 20 minutes.
 All participants are not eliminated by being thrown out of the ring and both feet touching the floor.
 Pinning or forcing to submit whoever was current Hardcore champion would result in the victorious participant becoming the interim champion.
 Whoever the person held the title at end of the time limit would be declared the winner of the match and the official champion.
+The most famous example is the Hardcore Title Battle Royal from WWF's WrestleMania 2000.

 Last Blood battle royale

-A Last Blood battle royale is essentially a multi-competitor First Blood match.
+A last blood battle royale is essentially a multi-competitor First Blood match.
 All competitors start at the same time and wrestlers are eliminated when they start bleeding.
 The winner is the last wrestler in the match not bleeding.
 This match was held in the Tri-State Wrestling Association, a predecessor to Extreme Championship Wrestling.